 Skip to contents

-Accounting for confounding variables
+Accounting for confounding features

 Consider the following scenario.
 Children raised in wealthy homes can afford to go to better schools, are likely to be raised in less stressful environments, and can afford tutoring outside of school.
 Consequently, they have higher standardized test scores.
 They are also substantially more likely to live near a lake.
 If you were to cluster children according to their standardized test scores and whether or not they live near a lake, you may find one cluster that has kids who live near a lake and who have high test scores and a separate cluster that has kids who don’t live near a lake and have low test scores.
 Of course, there is no causal relationship indicating that living near a lake improves your test scores, or that your test scores causally influence your proximity to lakes.
-The confounding variable is household income.
-By including household income in the model, you’ll get the same clusters, but those clusters will also separate across the “confounding” variable.
+The confounding feature is household income.
+By including household income in the model, you’ll get the same clusters, but those clusters will also separate across the “confounding” feature.

 Unwanted signal